opea-project/docs/getting-started/README.md

 # Getting Started with OPEA
-In this document, we provide a tailored guide to deploying the ChatQnA application in OPEA GenAI Examples across multiple cloud platforms, including IBM Cloud, Amazon Web Services (AWS), and others,  enabling you to choose the best fit for your specific needs and requirements.
+In this document, we provide a tailored guide to deploying the ChatQnA application in OPEA GenAI Examples across multiple cloud platforms, including Amazon Web Services (AWS), Google Cloud Platform (GCP), IBM Cloud, Microsoft Azure and Oracle Cloud Infrastructure, enabling you to choose the best fit for your specific needs and requirements.
 For additional deployment targets, see the [ChatQnA Sample Guide](https://opea-project.github.io/latest/examples/ChatQnA/ChatQnA_Guide.html).

 ## Understanding OPEA's Core Components

 Before moving forward, it's important to familiarize yourself with two key elements of OPEA: GenAIComps and GenAIExamples.

 - GenAIComps is a collection of microservice components that form a service-based toolkit.
 This includes a variety of services such as llm (large language models), embedding, and reranking, among others.
-- While GenAIComps offers a range of microservices, GenAIExamples provides practical, deployable solutions to help users implement these services effectively.
+- GenAIExamples provides practical and deployable solutions to help users implement these services effectively.
 Examples include ChatQnA and DocSum, which leverage the microservices for specific applications.

 ## Prerequisites